-Notice of Annual Meeting of Stockholders to be held on May 26, 2010
+Notice of Annual Meeting of Stockholders to be held on May 29, 2013

-KVH Industries, Inc., hereby gives notice that it will hold its annual meeting of stockholders at the offices of KVH Industries, Inc., 50 Enterprise Center, Middletown, Rhode Island, on Wednesday, May 26, 2010, beginning at 11:00 a.m., local time, for the following purposes:
+KVH Industries, Inc., hereby gives notice that it will hold its annual meeting of stockholders at the offices of KVH Industries, Inc., 50 Enterprise Center, Middletown, Rhode Island, on Wednesday, May 29, 2013, beginning at 11:00 a.m., local time, for the following purposes:

-- 1. To consider and vote upon the election of two Class II directors; - 2.
-To approve an amendment to our certificate of incorporation to increase the number of authorized shares of common stock from 20,000,000 to 30,000,000; - 3.
-To approve amendments to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares issuable under the plan by 2,250,000 to 4,250,000 and to make certain other changes to the plan; - 4.
-To approve an amendment to the KVH Industries, Inc. Amended and Restated 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock issuable under the plan by 50,000 to 600,000; - 5.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm; and - 6.
+- 1. To consider and vote upon the election of two Class II directors to a three-year term; - 2.
+To approve an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares issuable under the plan by 2,250,000 to 6,500,000; - 3.
+To approve an amendment to the KVH Industries, Inc. Amended and Restated 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock issuable under the plan by 50,000 to 650,000; - 4.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm; and - 5.
 To transact such further business as may properly come before the annual meeting or any adjournment of the meeting.

-Our Board of Directors has fixed the close of business on Thursday, April 1, 2010 as the record date for the determination of the stockholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment of the meeting.
-Only stockholders of record on April 1, 2010 are entitled to receive notice of, and to vote at, the annual meeting or any adjournment of the meeting.
+Our Board of Directors has fixed the close of business on Monday, April 1, 2013, as the record date for the determination of the stockholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment of the meeting.
+Only stockholders of record on April 1, 2013 are entitled to receive notice of, and to vote at, the annual meeting or any adjournment of the meeting.